What Happened to Ask Jeeves?

 Following its struggles to compete with Google and increase its market share, Ask Jeeves underwent a significant transformation through its acquisition by Interactive Corp.
 (IAC) and subsequent rebranding.
 This move was part of IAC's acquisition strategy to challenge the dominance of Google, Yahoo, and MSN in the search engine industry.

-See also What Happened to Houseparty?
+See also What Happened to Friendster?

 The acquisition by IAC allowed Ask Jeeves to access the resources and expertise needed to compete effectively.
 Along with the acquisition, Ask Jeeves also implemented a rebranding strategy, resulting in the company being renamed as Ask.com and the removal of the iconic Jeeves character.
 This rebranding aimed to modernize the image of the company and align it more closely with the search engine model.